 - Illiquidity: Some thinly traded ETFs have wide bid/ask spreads, which means you’ll be buying at the high price of the spread and selling at the low price of the spread

-- Settlement dates: ETF sales are not settled for three days following a transaction.
-That means as the seller, your funds from an ETF sale are not technically available to re-invest for three days.
+- Settlement dates: ETF sales are not settled for 2 days following a transaction; that means as the seller, your funds from an ETF sale are not technically available to reinvest for 2 days.